 The goal of this initiative is to exploit the benefits of nanotechnology by enhancing understanding of energy conversion and storage phenomena at the nanoscale, improving nanoscale characterization of electronic properties, and helping enable economical nanomanufacturing.

-Participating agencies include: DOE, NIST, NSF, DOD, IC, and USDA/NIFA.
+Participating agencies include: DOE, NASA, NIST, NSF, DOD, IC, and USDA/NIFA.